gvellut/dmp_midi/README.md

 # MIDI files for 200 Drum Machine Patterns + 260 Drum Machine Patterns

-The code builds MIDI versions of the drum machine patterns from the book *200 Drum Machine Patterns* and *260 Drum Machine Patterns* by __René-Pierre Bardet__.
+The code builds MIDI versions of the drum machine patterns from the books *200 Drum Machine Patterns* and *260 Drum Machine Patterns* by __René-Pierre Bardet__.

 See https://github.com/montoyamoraga/drum-machine-patterns for the input (README.md file) and https://github.com/stephenhandley/DrumMachinePatterns (.JSON file)